 - DVD’s, CD’s and Books: There are lots of online platforms and apps where you scan the barcode and are given a price for your unwanted bits.
 Music Magpie, Ziffit, Zapper to name a few.
 Whilst each DVD might only fetch sometimes as little as 25p if you have a large collection it can soon add up.

-- Empty “That” Drawer: You know the one filled with old mobile phone handsets, iPods, cameras and games consoles.
-There are plenty of sites that will take them and it’s better than throwing it all in landfill.
-Lots of places take the components apart
+- Empty “That” Drawer: You know the one filled with old mobile phone handsets, iPods, cameras, and game consoles.
+There are plenty of sites that will take them and it’s better than throwing it all in the landfill.
+Lots of places take the components apart and recycle them.

 - Clothing: Children’s nearly new sales, dress agencies and if you still have some items left try cash 4 clothes where they pay you on weight for your clothes, it’s usually only around 50p a kilo but again it all starts to add up.